whamcloud/Online-Help/docs/Install_Guide/guide.md

 ============

-*For partners*: If you encounter a problem with Intel® EE for Lustre\* software, Intel® Manager for Lustre\* software, or storage, and you require support from your Intel® technical support representative, then to help expedite resolution of the problem, please do the following:
+*For partners*: If you encounter a problem with Intel® EE for Lustre\* software, Manager for Lustre\* software, or storage, and you require support from your Intel® technical support representative, then to help expedite resolution of the problem, please do the following: